-“This project is funded, in whole or in part, by a grant from the National Geographic Society Education Foundation.”
+“This project is funded, in part, by a grant from the National Geographic Society Education Foundation.”

 Welcome to the homepage of the National Biodiversity Teach-In!